Multi-variate correlation and mixtures of product measures

-Since our families of partitions are directed under refinement, the function $\phi$ in Definition~\ref{dfn:adequate-conv} may be regarded as an $\bbR$-valued net indexed by such a family.
+Since our families of partitions are directed under refinement, the function $\phi$ in Definition~\ref{dfn:adequate-conv} may be regarded as an extended-real-valued net indexed by a directed family.
 Then Definition~\ref{dfn:adequate-conv} is simply an instance of convergence of a net in the sense of Moore and Smith: see, for instance,~\cite[pp28--30]{Dud--book}.
-We shall assume basic properties of limits of nets in the sequel; all those we need are proved in the same way as for sequences.
-We must also be careful before exchanging the order of such limits, just as for sequences; this issue appears in some examples later.
+We assume some basic properties of limits of nets in the sequel; the properties we need are proved in the same way as for sequences.

 In the sequel, we sometimes abbreviate $\lim_{\P \in \frak{P}}$ to $\lim_\P$ when the choice of directed family is clear from the context.